remirobert/Dotzu/README.md

 ```

 ### Optional Customization
-Using Dotzu without Manager Bbubble Head.
-Use `Dotzu.sharedManager.managerViewController()` to launch Dotzu Manager.
+Using Dotzu without Manager Bubble Head.
+To launch Dotzu Manager use  `Dotzu.sharedManager.managerViewController()` .

 ```swift
     #if DEBUG